Six (musical): Plot

 Themes relating to ideas of female beauty and the sacrifices expected are explored in Hans Holbein's portrait studio.
-The Queens parody a dating app by presenting a choice of potential brides ("Haus of Holbein").
+The queens parody a dating app by presenting a choice of potential brides ("Haus of Holbein").
 Henry chooses Anna of Cleves (Note: In the musical, the character Anna of Cleves goes by the German spelling "Anna" instead of the traditionally anglicised "Anne".
-This distinguishing spelling leaves "Anne" for Anne Boleyn.) for his fourth wife, but soon rejects her and annuls the marriage, claiming she failed to resemble her "profile picture."
-She makes a show of complaining about living in a palace in Richmond with an enormous fortune and no husband telling her what to do, but ends up bragging about her life instead ("Get Down").
-The other Queens question this, and Anna admits her lavish lifestyle lacked actual tragedy then drops out of the competition.
-The Queens next mock Katherine Howard (Note: The character Katherine Howard is spelled with a 'K', though the historical figure is sometimes spelled Catherine.
-This distinguishing spelling leaves "Catherine" maintained for the two other wives with that name.) claiming she's "the least relevant Catherine," but in retaliation she exposes flaws in the others' claims to winning.
+This distinguishing spelling leaves "Anne" for Anne Boleyn.) for his fourth wife, but soon rejects her and annuls the marriage, claiming she failed to resemble her "profile picture".
+She makes a show of complaining about living in a palace in Richmond with an enormous fortune and no husband telling her what to do but ends up bragging about her life instead ("Get Down").
+The other queens question this, and Anna admits her lavish lifestyle lacked actual tragedy then drops out of the competition.
+The queens next mock Katherine Howard (Note: The character Katherine Howard is spelled with a 'K', though the historical figure is sometimes spelled Catherine.
+This distinguishing spelling leaves "Catherine" maintained for the two other wives with that name.) claiming she is "the least relevant Catherine," but in retaliation she exposes flaws in the others' claims to winning.
 Katherine recounts her romantic history, having had many suitors even as a child, and at first relishes her attractiveness before later revealing the emotional trauma and sexual abuse she faced in each of these relationships ("All You Wanna Do").

-As the Queens continue to fight over who the true winner is, the final wife, Catherine Parr, questions the point of the competition, which defines them by their connection to Henry rather than as individuals.
+As the queens continue to fight over who the true winner is, the final wife, Catherine Parr, questions the point of the competition, which defines them by their connection to Henry rather than as individuals.
 They nonetheless continue to argue.
 Frustrated, Parr details her separation from her lover, Sir Thomas Seymour, and arranged marriage to Henry; however, instead of simply complaining about her situation, she acknowledges her accomplishments independent of Henry ("I Don't Need Your Love").
-The other Queens, realising they have been robbed of their individuality, abandon the contest and declare that they don't need Henry's love to feel validated as people.
+The other queens, realizing they have been robbed of their individuality, abandon the contest and declare that they do not need Henry's love to feel validated as people ("I Don't Need Your Love (Remix)").
 They use their remaining moments onstage to rewrite their stories, singing together as a group rather than as solo artists, and writing their own 'happily ever afters', imagining that Henry had never married them ("Six").
-They then perform a mashup of songs that appeared earlier in the show excluding "Haus of Holbein" in which the audience have their permission to film ("Megasix"), depending on which production they are attending.
-The filming of the MegaSix is not permitted in the North American productions of the musical.
+They then perform a mashup of the main songs that appeared earlier in the show ("The Megasix").